-Kythira.
 “Un mondo fa un mondo, e il Cerigo un altro mondo”.
 The Venetians used to say that the world makes the world, and Cerigo (also Cythera or Kythera) another world.
-You will fall in love with this island, one of a few claiming to be the birthplace of Aphrodite.
-A Venetian stronghold for many years, it was also known later as a pirate base.
+You’ll fall in love with this island off the south coast of the Peloponnese, one of a few claiming to be the birthplace of Aphrodite.
+A Venetian stronghold for many years, it was also known as a pirate base.
 It has imposing castles, secret caves, picturesque bays, delightful villages and beaches to suit every taste.
-Your holidays here will be thrilling!

 What to do in Kythira